PDM4AR/exercises/docs/13-satellite_docking.md

 5. **The precision of the planner:** Distance to the goal at the end of the episode.

 The metric is a weigthed sum of the different metrics mentionned above with 1000 being the maximum.
-Note that it is theoretically impossible reach full score as we penalise computation time which is by definition none zero (but can be optimized).
+Note that it is theoretically impossible to reach full score as we penalise computation time and actualtion effort which are by definition none zero if the mission is accomplished (but can be optimized).
 You can verify more precisely the function computing the final score in  `src/pdm4ar/exercises_def/ex11/perf_metrics.py`.

 ## Data  Structures

 The various data structures needed for the development of the exercise can be inspected in the following files:

-- SpaceshipState & SpaceshipCommands: `dg_commons/sim/models/satellite.py`
+- SatelliteState & SatelliteCommands: `dg_commons/sim/models/satellite.py`
-- SpaceshipGeometry & SpaceshipParameters: `dg_commons/sim/models/satellite_structure.py`
+- SatelliteGeometry & SatelliteParameters: `dg_commons/sim/models/satellite_structure.py`
-- SatelliteParams & PlanetParams: `src/pdm4ar/exercises_def/ex11/utils_params.py`
+- AsteroidParams & PlanetParams: `src/pdm4ar/exercises_def/ex13/utils_params.py`

 ## Code Structure